LAST UPDATED: 6/6/23 – Tips for Avoiding Jet Lag After Long Flights

 Avoid Drinking Alcohol or Coffee During Your Flight

 Speaking of staying hydrated, a great way to not stay hydrated when you travel is to consume a lot of adult beverages.
 It is no secret that consuming alcohol dehydrates your body, so you should minimize, if not eliminate, alcohol consumption when you travel.
-Besides, arriving at your destination with a hang-over will only further compound any jet lag weariness that you might be feeling.
+Besides, arriving at your destination with a hangover will only further compound any jet lag weariness that you might be feeling.

-Relax Your Schedule Before Flying
+Avoiding Jet Lag by Relaxing Your Schedule Before Flying

 I already mentioned how your body is going thru a lot of adjustments when you travel over a large number of time zones and how important it is to take care of your body.
 However, this doesn’t just mean that you should take care of yourself while you are traveling.
 It is important to take care of yourself before you travel as well.

-Stress is another factor that can impact how much jet lag effects you when you travel.
+Stress is another factor that can impact how much jet lag affects you when you travel.
 In addition to depressing your immune system, it will hamper your body’s ability to adjust its internal clock.
-It is important for you to minimize the amount of stress you are under before you fly so that your body is in the best position to deal with the time change as possible.
+It is important for you to minimize the amount of stress you are under before you fly so that your body is in the best position to deal with the time change possible.

 The best way to minimize the amount of stress you are under before you travel is to relax your schedule the week before you leave.
 Instead of rushing to get things ready for your trip at the last minute, I suggest you start packing at least a week ahead of time.
 Have everything ready to go well before you leave so that you don’t have to stress out about it.
 Not only will this make things easier for you on your day of travel, but it will help your body adjust to the time change as well.

 Long haul flights can be absolutely brutal on your body.
 Sitting in the same position for 10+ hours can leave you tight and with a variety of different aches and pains.
 More worrisome is the fact that it can also restrict your blood flow and lead to blood clotting.
-That is why it is important to make sure you get up and stretch every-so-often when you are taking long haul flights.
+That is why it is important to make sure you get up and stretch every so often when you are taking long-haul flights.
 Studies have proven that exercise and stretching help alleviate the effects of jet lag.
 If you would like some additional tips on how to make long-haul flights easier, please review my article on the top tips for surviving a long flight below.

 Believe me, one of the worst things that you can do to try and avoid jet lag during your travels is to take sleeping pills to try and sleep on your flight.
 Even if they help you fall asleep, the chances are you won’t get really good, healthy sleep.
 Not only that, but you will arrive at your destination even more tired than you would have been and your body will be spending its energy battling the symptoms of the sleeping pills in addition to adjusting to the time change.
 For that reason, even if it means you won’t be able to sleep a lot on your flight, you are better off not taking sleeping pills.